-We are looking for an enthusiastic team-player, with a keen interest in keeping up with the latest advances in data science and computational biology, who will play a key role in the training of biomedical scientists in software development best practices, data analysis skills and computational biology methods.
-They will also have the opportunity to be involved in computational biology research projects within the Sims lab at the MRC WIMM Centre for Computational Biology.
+We are looking for an enthusiastic team-player, who will play a key role in the training of biomedical scientists in software development best practices, data analysis skills and computational biology methods.
+They will also manage own computational biology research projects within the Sims' lab working on transcriptional regulation in brain development.